Kirken2004/tv-kir-ondulat/README.md

     - Switching between symbols is not working.
     - I wish i could draw several instances of this indicator on one chart without any trouble.
     - Dont check every option at once, you'll lose elements past 150 elements on the chart per indicator.
+    - The indicator takes some time to load (the first time), wait for the blue notification asking to place Point A before clicking on something else.
 Even imperfect, i'm pretty sure you'll find a comfy way to use it anyhow.